Friday, June 17, 2011

 Domaine Thierry Tissot

-Thierry Tissot is a producer at Vaux-en-Bugey, a quaint little village enclaved between two hills in the foothills of the Alps about 52 kilometers northeast of Lyon and roughly 40 kilometers southeast of Bourg-en-Bresse.
+Thierry Tissot is one of the top producers of Bugey.
+He is located at Vaux-en-Bugey, a quaint little village enclaved between two hills in the foothills of the Alps about 52 kilometers northeast of Lyon and roughly 40 kilometers southeast of Bourg-en-Bresse.

-A family property for 5 generations, this 5-hectare Domaine produces a few wines out of Jacquere, Chardonnay, Roussette, Mondeuse and Gamay.
+A family property for five generations, this 5-hectare Domaine produces a few other wines made from other grape varieties, such as Jacquere, Chardonnay, Roussette, Mondeuse, and Gamay, under the following appellations:

 • Chardonnay du Bugey